What is a special event?

 Religious Exemptions are now offered Monday through Friday from 8:30 a.m. to 4 p.m. at the Festival Center (Suite 101-A).
 The shopping center is at the corner of Airport Boulevard and Montlimar Avenue in West Mobile.

-*There is no charge for a Religious Exemption.
+*There is a $30 administrative document fee for a Religious Exemption.

 *The parent or legal guardian must submit a written objection and receive education on the consequences of not immunizing their child.